June 22, 2022

 Kokuto is commonly used in traditional Okinawan snacks like chinsuko, the Okinawa’s version of shortbread cookie, chinbin, an Okinawan crepe, and sataandagi, the iconic Okinawan fried donut.

-You can also find Okinawa kokuto in powdered and syrup form.
+You can also find Okinawa kokuto in cubes as well as powdered and syrup form.
 Kokuto enhances the taste of everything from beverages such as coffee to bread and pastries.

 Not just for desserts, kokuto can also be used in cooking to deepen the flavors of savory dishes.
 In the classic Okinawan dish rafute, succulent pork belly is seasoned with kokuto.